Meet Our People

 Signature dish: Venison and chestnut mushroom pithiviers

-Meghan Bond - Volunteers and Community Engagement
+Meghan Bond - Volunteer and Community Engagement Co-ordinator

 After returning to Tasmania to purchase a small farm (that did not turn out so well) Meghan started at Harvest Market as a volunteer four years ago and was so impressed by the dedication and support of the market team, volunteers, stallholders and community coming each week to the market, that she had to get involved.
 She recently joined the management team to complement her more desk-based evaluator role with the Tasmanian Department of Health.